 Faraday Future 1050HP Electric Car

 As the auto industry becomes more tech-dependent, automobiles are claiming more and more of a stake in the fun at CES.
-This year’s most insane automobile was the FF 91 from the team over at Faraday Future.
+This year’s stand out automobile was the FF 91 from Faraday Future.

-The FF 91, Faraday Future’s flagship car, features a 1050HP electric motor that does 0-60 mph in 2.39 seconds, a range of 378 miles, a built-in WiFi hotspot and facial recognition that allows for keyless entry.
+The FF 91, Faraday Future’s flagship car, has many unique features like a 1,050HP electric motor that does 0-60 mph in 2.39 seconds, a range of 378 miles, a built-in WiFi hotspot and facial recognition that allows for keyless entry.

 The idea of a smart home is now a reality, and the Google Home is the latest entry into the voice-controlled assistant category.